Why we love this easy strawberry crumble

 If you have any leftover, which I highly doubt, the crisp should be stored in the fridge, covered with plastic wrap.

 While technically yes, I would recommend not freezing the crisp – baked or unbaked.
-The strawberries will release a lot more juice on thawing and the crisp will become a sog.
+The strawberries will release a lot more juice on thawing and the crisp may become a soggy mess.

 How to make mini strawberry crisps